Balthild of Chelles: Chemise of Balthild

 Balthild's ornate chemise both expresses her dedication to the church, as well as her status as a queen to Clovis II.
-The sleeveless tabard was likely crafted by either Balthid herself, or nuns of Chelles Abbey, and measures 84 cm wide and 117 cm tall.
+The sleeveless tabard was probably crafted by either Balthid herself, or nuns of Chelles Abbey, and measures 84 cm wide and 117 cm tall.
 It intended to loosely hang over the front and back of the body over a dress, although the back portion is currently lost.
 The garment consists of simple linen as a gesture of humility towards the church, as linen was a fabric commonly worn by lower classes of the time.
 The silken details make up a large bejewelled Christian cross 17.5 cm tall, small human and bird portraits, as well as several patterned rings around the collar mimicking studded golden necklaces.
 These embroidered necklaces were sewn in the exact likeness of the jewellery Balthild wore during her status as queen, and were also a symbol of Balthild's devotion, trading her actual jewellery for sewn replica as a member of Chelles Abbey.

 There are conflicting claims on this history of this garment, centred on whether it was ever worn by Balthild herself in life, in death, or at all.
 The common argument is that it was a burial shirt that followed Balthild into her tomb.
 This is challenged by claims that the shirt was worn frequently by Balthild during her life in service at Chelles but not during her death.
 These arguments have surfaced due to the dubious history of the dress and Balthild's body, which have been disturbed multiple times muddying attempts at accurate documentation.
 Balthild's body and dress have been relocated two documented times.
-The first time they were moved, they were moved behind the Chelles Abbey altar as relics in 833, likely in hopes of attracting Christians on pilgrimages.
+The first time they were moved, they were moved behind the Chelles Abbey altar as relics in 833, perhaps in hopes of attracting Christians on pilgrimages.
 The dress was said to be found once again hidden inside a sixteenth-century reliquary in attempts of saving it from destruction during the French Revolution.